Updated Aug 10 2021

 But how did this beautiful image come to feature on the Sovereign?
 Why was the tale of St George and the Dragon chosen in the first place?
 And what is it about this motif and the Sovereign itself that has such enduring appeal?

-With Pistrucci's most famous work again featuring on the 2021 Sovereign, we're delving into the legend of Saint George, the life of a tempestuous Italian artist and the fascinating story behind the rebirth of the modern Sovereign: known as the chief coin of the world.
+With Pistrucci's most famous work again featuring on the 2021 Sovereign, we're delving into the legend of Saint George, the life of a tempestuous Italian artist and the fascinating story behind the rebirth of the modern Sovereign.

-George and the Dragon on the 2021 Sovereign, celebrating the Queen's 95th birthday.
+George and the Dragon on the 2021 Gold Proof Sovereign, minted to celebrate the Queen's 95th birthday.

 A Passionate Artist